flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 This widget allows configuring the boarding/loading time.

 * Instant: will directly load all passengers and cargo without any delay.
-* Fast: will load 1 passenger every 1sec.
+* Fast: will load 1 passenger every 1 s.
-* Real: will load 1 passenger every 5sec.
+* Real: will load 1 passenger every 5 s.

 ### Center of Gravity Diagram
 ![flypad-ground-payload-cgenvelope](../../assets/flypados3/flypad-ground-payload-cgenvelope.png)